hwikgren/PNANetwork/NetworkCreation/Readme.md

 The script PNACreateNetwork.java assumes
-* in the folder where script is started from the following files:
+* the following files in the folder where script is started from:
 	* textfileNames.ser
 	* pdfNames.ser
-* in the folder Lists the following files:
+* the following files in the folder Lists:
 	* KingsSaao
 	* SAAKings
 	* letterConversion